nhahuynh/fridge-vision/README.md

 ### Notes
 - Each folder represents a class label
-- Images were cleaned, resized, and organized consistently
+- Images were cleaned, resized, and organised consistently
-- Dataset supports both classification and YOLO preprocessing
+- The dataset supports both classification and YOLO preprocessing

 ---

-Test Images Dataset
+## 3. Test Images Dataset

 Located in:

 data/Test_images/

 markdown
+Copy code

 Includes a mix of real-world items such as: